Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-header5.jpg){.aligncenter .size-full .wid}

 To begin this section, let's mount the board to the rail.
-Grab both SLB mounting brackets and slide them onto the back of the case.
+Grab both SLB EXT mounting brackets and slide them onto the back of the case.
 You may notice that they are slightly angled.
 This is by design and allows you to slide them easily onto the case, while clamping the case to the rail when tightened.

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-slbcase.jpg){.align-center .size-medium}